Indiana High School Ethics Bowl

 What resources are available as my team prepares for the competition?

-Visit https://nhseb.unc.edu or contact Emily Knuth (firstname.lastname@example.org) with questions.
+Visit nhseb.unc.edu or contact Leslie Petiniot (firstname.lastname@example.org) or Emily Knuth (email@example.com) with questions.
 The Prindle Institute’s director Andy Cullison is available to advise ethics bowl coaches.

-How much does it cost to enter this competition?
+How much does it cost to register my team for this competition?

 Each school will need to pay $175 to register a school and one team, $75 for each additional team.
+Schools may register and pay for a maximum of three teams.
 The $175 includes the amount due to National High School Ethics Bowl (the Prindle Institute will pay UNC).
 If your school has significant financial challenges, please contact Emily Knuth to discuss payment options.

 Are meals provided?